ParthBibekar/Welearn-bot/README.md

 ```
 ./welearn_bot.py -i -- CH3303
 ```
-To force download all resources from the course PH2202, even if already downloaded and present or set to be ignored, run
+To force download all resources from the course PH2202, even if already downloaded and present or set to be ignored, and put all the course directories in the `~/notes` folder, run
 ```
-./welearn_bot.py -f PH2202
+./welearn_bot.py -fp ~/notes PH2202
 ```
 To get a list of courses specified in your `.welearnrc`, run
 ```